sri1316/Task-Mate-Helper/# TASK MATE HELPER.md

 ### 📝 Modify a Task

-1. To **Edit** an existing Task click on the Tasks that appear on the Left side of your screen
+1. Click on the Tasks that appear on the Left sidebar
-2. Clicking a Task will bring up all the details of the Task
+2. Clicking a Task will bring up all the details of the Task on the right.
-3. Edit the Task
+3. Make changes to the Task
-4. Click **Save**  to save the task
+4. Click **Save**  to update the task.

 ### 🗑️ Delete a Task

-1. To **Delete** an existing Task click on the Tasks that appear on the Left side of your screen
+1.Click on the Tasks that appear on the Left sidebar
 2. Clicking a Task will bring up all the details of the Task
 3. Click on the Delete 🗑️ button om the bottom of the Task details
 4. Click on Yes on the confirmation box